 Piano, Composition, Saxophone

 Master of Music, Majored in Composition from California State University, Long Beach

 Performing at Carnegie Hall in New York

 Magnum Nadal is a composer/performer based in Southern California.
-He holds a Bachelors in Music in Composition from the Bob Cole Conservatory of Music at California State University Long Beach, and a Masters degree in Composition from the same institution.
+He holds a Masters degree in Composition from the Bob Cole Conservatory of Music at California State University Long Beach, and a Bachelors in Music from the same institution.

 Magnum enjoys “wearing several hats” while composing and is comfortable writing and performing in a variety of settings.
 Many of his works are based in multimedia interactions, and some recent compositions include works for Zotfest Film Festival, student animations, dance collaborations, video installations, and professional game composing and sound design for commercial release (credits include the Android app game Stack Attack, the visual novel Tatari, and the indie game The Last Arrow).